OpenSourceOV/raspberry-pi-setup/instructions.md

 3. Insert the USB keyboard and mouse into the USB ports on the Pi.

-4. Inser the HDMI video cable into the HDMI port on the Pi and a monitor/TV HDMI/DVI-D port (adapter may be required).
+4. Insert the HDMI video cable into the HDMI port on the Pi and a monitor/TV HDMI/DVI-D port (adapter may be required).

 5. Insert the micro USB cable into the micro USB port on the Pi and into the computer/laptop micro USB port or wall socket USB power supply.

-6. Once the Pi has loaded it should be showing a NOOBS installation screen and asking you to choose an operating system to install on the Pi.
-Choose the Raspbian operating system and follow steps to complete installation.
+6. Once the Pi has loaded and showing a NOOBS installation screen choose the Raspbian operating system and follow steps to complete installation.

     ![](./images/noobs.png)